jsitters/essbookdown/docs/03-Function.md

+---
+output: html_document
+editor_options:
+  chunk_output_type: console
+---
 # Functions and Iterations
-Learning to quickly go through and pull data out of a dataset using functions and iterations to avoid repeatitive code.
+Learning to quickly go through and pull data out of a dataset using functions and iterations to avoid repetitive code.